 Gaming monitors that support both FreeSync/G-SYNC and HDR can also have AMD’s FreeSync Premium Pro or NVIDIA’s G-SYNC Ultimate certifications, which ensure that both VRR and HDR work without issues and at the same time.

 Motion Blur Reduction Technology

-Look for a gaming monitor with a backlight strobing technology which is usually called something along the lines of 1ms Motion Blur Reduction (MBR), NVIDIA Ultra Low Motion Blur (ULMB), Extreme Low Motion Blur, 1ms MPRT (Moving Picture Response Time) etc.
+Look for a gaming monitor with a backlight strobing technology, which is usually called something along the lines of 1ms Motion Blur Reduction (MBR), NVIDIA Ultra Low Motion Blur (ULMB), Extreme Low Motion Blur, 1ms MPRT (Moving Picture Response Time), etc.

 Note that when this technology is enabled, the screen’s maximum brightness is decreased, so use it only when gaming.

-Curved vs Flat Monitors
+Curved vs. Flat Monitors

-Curved gaming monitors are becoming more and more popular even though many considered them to be a passing fad.
+Curved gaming monitors are becoming more and more popular, even though many considered them to be a passing fad.

-PC vs Console Gaming Monitors
+PC vs. Console Gaming Monitors

 The Xbox consoles (Xbox One S/X and Xbox Series S/X) support 120Hz at 1080p, 1440p, and 4K UHD.

 However, not all 1440p 144Hz+ monitors, for instance, support the ‘1440p 120Hz mode’ on the Xbox, forcing you to use either 1080p 120Hz or 1440p 60Hz.